AngelRionCervi/VengarlJs/README.md

 Second named import of the library alongside createComp.

-Allows the css to be available globally by all components (the styling is copied in all component style tags).
+Allows the css to be available globally by all components (the styling is automatically copied in all component style elements).

 ```typescript
 import { createComp, addGlobalCss } from "@elonbezos/vengarljs";